CabarrusCo/Laserfiche-Workflow-Web-Services-API-Examples/GO/RETRIEVE-WORKFLOW-NAMES/README.md

 ### Go Grab All Workflow Names Example

-This example shows how to call the endpoint on Laserfiche server that houses all the workflow data.
+This example shows how to call the endpoint on Laserfiche Workflow server that houses all the workflow information data.
 It will pull back all Workflow Names.

 ### Things to consider